Getting Started with the Quality Self-Assessment (QSA) Tool

 STEP 4: Gather stakeholder feedback.
 Once you have determined your self-assessment leader, facilitator, stakeholders, timing, and focus-area, you must begin the process of gathering feedback from stakeholders.
-You may do this by surveying stakeholders using the actual QSA Tool survey for your focus element along with the performance level examples, using surveys for youth or parents based on the QSA Tool, through a large focus group discussion with multiple stakeholders, or through multiple small focus group discussions with different sets of stakeholders.
+You may do this by surveying stakeholders using the QSA Tool survey for your focus element in the full downloadable tool along with the performance level examples that follow each survey, using surveys for youth or parents based on the QSA Tool, through a large focus group discussion with multiple stakeholders, or through multiple small focus group discussions with different sets of stakeholders.
 As you are gathering feedback, these Survey and Compilation Spreadsheets may be useful in collecting and analyzing data.

 Create an Action Plan.
 After completing a self-assessment using the QSA Tool, it is time to develop an action plan based on your team’s findings.
 The QSA Tool encourages users to indicate priorities and determine the appropriate timeframe for improvements using the following categories: